--- EXECUTIVE CHEF/OWNER --
+-- OWNER/GENERAL MANAGER --

-Simon is passionate about produce and is never happier than when putting together a plate of food that showcases seasonal and locally sourced ingredients.
-In addition to cooking full time, Simon also teaches cookery at a local school and spends his spare time foraging for unusual mushrooms.
+Simon is passionate about produce and is happiest when putting together a plate that showcases seasonal and locally sourced ingredients.
+In addition to cooking full time, Simon also enjoys spending his spare time foraging for wild berries and unusual mushrooms.